Kansai Electric, RWE to explore floating offshore wind project in Japan - NewsBreak

 Kansai Electric, RWE to explore floating offshore wind project in Japan

-TOKYO, Aug 23 (Reuters) - Japanese utility Kansai Electric Power Co Inc (9503.T) and German utility RWE (RWEG.DE) have agreed to jointly study the feasibility of a large-scale floating wind project off the Japanese coast, the companies said on Monday.
+TOKYO (Reuters) - Japanese utility Kansai Electric Power Co Inc and German utility RWE have agreed to jointly study the feasibility of a large-scale floating wind project off the Japanese coast, the companies said on Monday.

 Japan’s offshore power market is expected to take off after the government brought in a law in 2019 to encourage the development of wind farms.